fish-shell/fish-shell/doc_src/cmds/bind.rst

     only execute the next function if the previous succeeded (note: only some functions report success)

 ``pager-toggle-search``
-    toggles the search field if the completions pager is visible.
+    toggles the search field if the completions pager is visible; or if used after ``history-pager``, search forwards in time.

 ``prevd-or-backward-word``
     if the commandline is empty, then move backward in the directory history, otherwise move one word to the left